The Importance of Storytelling in Content Creation

 Authenticity

-Emotionally Connect With Your Audience
+Emotionally Connect with Your Audience

 What's the Point?

 You want to keep your audience engrossed, not lose their attention.
-So, remove unnecessary details and boring plot points and craft a story that grabs readers’ attention, makes them feel something, and then leaves them thinking about it.
+So, remove unnecessary details and uninteresting plot points and craft a story that grabs readers’ attention, makes them feel something, and then leaves them thinking about it.

-Support With Evidence
+Support with Evidence

 Combining storytelling and facts can help you reiterate your message to your target demographic.
 After you craft your narrative for your audience, it can be helpful to include data from the research you’ve done to make your narrative campaign more credible.